red5pro/red5pro-installer/README.md

 #### 2. INSTALL RED5PRO FROM URL

 This option lets you install Red5pro from a arbitrary Red5 Pro server archive located anywhere on the internet or LAN.
 In case you have a custom version of Red5 Pro that you wish to install you shoudl use this option.
-The only thing to rememberr is that the archive content structure should be match the one provided on Red5Pro.com.

 As long as the archive structure matches, you can host the file anywhere on the internet.
-This feature is specifically useful when installing pre-customized Red5 Pro distributions.
+This feature is specifically useful when installing pre-customized Red5 Pro builds.

-The script checks the basic red5pro requirements as with the first option (INSTALL LATEST RED5PRO).
+Here, the script checks the basic red5pro requirements as with the first option (INSTALL LATEST RED5PRO).
 Once requirements are met, it prompts you for the full qualified URL of the red5pro server archive (From S3 bucket or dropbox etc).

+Custom archives should be in one of two forms:

+* Single level archive : An archive created from inside the red5pro root directory, by selecting/adding all the files to archive. ie `{archive.zip} => red5.sh`.

+* Two level archive : An archive created from outside the red5pro root directory matching the archive structure that is available from red5pro.com.ie `{archive.zip} => {red5profolder} => red5.sh`.

 The program extracts the archive file's content and copies the red5pro files into the install location.
 The rest of the process is exactly the same as for the first option (INSTALL LATEST RED5PRO).